rumya0/Yelp-BA/README.md

 ![highestrest](images/highestres.JPG)

-The median age of cambridge population is around 30 years This is the list of the top 15 cities with the highest number of restaurants in the YELP dataset and the median age of their population:
+The median age of cambridge population is around 30 years.

+This is the list of the top 15 cities with the highest number of restaurants in the YELP dataset and the median age of their population:

 Cities (median age, years)